-Diabetes has become a common diagnosis amongst pets, striking 1 out of every 400 dogs.
-While diabetes occurs less commonly in cats, a studies indicate they are increasingly falling prey to the illness.
+Diabetes has become a common diagnosis amongst pets, affecting 1 out of every 400 dogs.
+While diabetes occurs less commonly in cats, studies indicate they are increasingly falling prey to the illness.

-While the cost to treat your ailing pet may hurt your budget, the long-term health effect of diabetes is certainly direr.
+While the cost to treat your ailing pet may hurt your budget, the long-term health effect of diabetes is certainly more dire.

 Pets need the anti-diuretic hormone (ADH) in order to conserve water intake and concentrate urine.
 If your pet is diagnosed with diabetes insipidus, his kidney has either become insensitive to ADH, or he no longer produces a sufficient quantity of the hormone.

-Without the hormone, the pet’s urine volume becomes very high and diluted.
+Without the hormone, the pet’s urine volume increases significantly and becomes diluted.

 Symptoms of Diabetes Insipidus

 Typically pets will display the following signs as a result of diabetes insipidus: